-Thirdly, three possible traces of Higgs ever as chameleon in the early Universe could be the isocurvature perturbations and non-Gaussianity due to its chameleon coupling to inflaton, as well as the productions of domain walls \cite{Deng:2016vzb,Liu:2019lul,Deng:2017uwc} when the second minimum is accidentally achieved during inflation in some Hubble patches, which merits further studies in future.
+Finally, three possible traces of Higgs ever as chameleon in the early Universe could be the isocurvature perturbations and non-Gaussianity due to its chameleon coupling to inflaton, as well as the productions of domain walls \cite{Deng:2016vzb,Liu:2019lul,Deng:2017uwc} (see also \cite{Kusenko:2020pcg}) when the second minimum is accidentally achieved during inflation in some Hubble patches, which merits further studies in the future.